Allegheny Mountains Loop

 The Allegheny Mountains Loop offers a wide variety of riding types — from pavement to gravel, from gentle grades along river valleys to steep, muscle burning climbs and fast descents over ridges, and from busy U.S. highways to lightly trafficked county roads and rail-trails where no cars are allowed.
-Besides the 396.5-mile main route there are 4 options which give the cyclist alternatives in how much mileage they want to ride.
-One option is a gravel alternate along a ridge top in the Monongahela National Forest.
-The other three options are cut-offs to shorten the main loop.
+Besides the main route there are 3 options which give the cyclist alternatives in how much mileage they want to ride.
+Two of the options are cut-offs to shorten the main loop.
 The route begins and ends in Blacksburg, Virginia, and crosses back and forth between Virginia and West Virginia several times.

-Blacksburg, which is located in the southwest corner of Virginia, is near the TransAmerica Trail.
+Blacksburg, located in the southwest corner of Virginia, is near the TransAmerica Trail.
 The largest city nearby, Roanoke, is 40 miles away.
 The route begins and ends with hills along the New River before heading into the first of many remote valleys cyclists will encounter in Virginia.
-You’ll also have to ride a three-mile stretch of U.S. 460, a busy divided highway with no shoulders.
-Our meandering route avoids this highway as much as possible between Blacksburg and Pembroke.
+Our meandering route avoids U.S. 460 as much as possible between Blacksburg and Pembroke.
 Just past Waiteville, riders will make a choice to follow the remainder of the route in a clockwise or counter-clockwise direction.
-This description is written in the counter-clockwise direction.
+The following description is written in the counter-clockwise direction.

 The route heads northeast through quiet valleys and over smaller ridges on very lightly trafficked county roads.
 Portions of these roads are gravel, so using a bike with wider tires is recommended for this route.
-One highlight not to miss will be the Humpback Bridge, a single span 100-foot arched covered bridge which is possibly the only arched covered bridge left in America.
 Expect more traffic, especially on weekends, in the Lake Moomaw and Bolar Mountain Recreation areas.

-On map 6 an interesting place to visit is the National Radio Astronomy Observatory.
+An interesting place to visit is the Green Bank Observatory.
 The site is off route north of Dunmore or south of Bartow on State Hwy.
 28/92.
 It is home to the 328 ft.
 Green Bank Telescope, the largest movable radio dish in the world.
 The center lies within the country’s only federal radio-free zone, which is why you won’t pick up any stations within 25 miles of the center.

 The main route continues northeast to U.S. 250, where it heads west up and over another ridge top into West Virginia.
+After 3.7 miles on U.S. 250, the route follows Old Pike Rd./CR 3 to avoid U.S. 250 to Bartow.
 All the highways used on this route have minimal to no shoulders, and most are winding with short sight lines, especially when climbing or descending the ridges.
-We’ve tried to minimize use of these highways, but to get from one valley to the next they are the only roads available.
+We’ve tried to minimize use of these highways, but to get from one valley to the next they are often the only roads available.
 Please ride cautiously and wear bright clothing to be seen.

-Another shortcut is the westward 6-mile Bartow Cut-Off that ends just north of Durbin, West Virginia.
-The next 46.5 miles of the main route uses gravel U.S.F.S. roads in the Monongahela National Forest and the crushed limestone-surfaced West Fork Trail.
-It’s a combination of ascents, descents, and a 1% grade along the Trail.
+Another shortcut is the westward 2-mile Durbin Cut-Off that ends just north of Durbin, West Virginia.
+The next 52.8 miles of the main route uses gravel U.S.F.S. roads in the Monongahela National Forest.
 This is the most remote area along the route, and traffic will be minimal.
-The West Fork Trail’s scenic beauty includes wildflowers in the spring and summer, and foliage colors in the fall.
+The scenic beauty includes wildflowers in the spring and summer, and foliage colors in the fall.
 Durbin is home to the Durbin and Greenbrier Valley Railroad, which hosts four separate excursion trains leaving from various locations in the area.

 South of Durbin is Cass, the home of Cass Scenic Railroad State Park, and the start of the 78-mile Greenbrier River Trail, the state’s longest rail trail conversion.
 The Park runs a steam logging locomotive train for visitors that terminates just below Bald Knob, elevation 4,832 feet, which is one of the highest summits in West Virginia.
 There is also a museum and overnight lodging is offered in restored former West Virginia Pulp and Paper Company cottages which were homes for its employees.

 After the Trail ends the route uses a short stretch of U.S. 60 before heading south on remote county roads that wind over several smaller ridges and through woods, fields, and farmland.
 You will close the loop near Waiteville, and return south back the way you began.
-There is one more decision to be made six miles south of Waiteville — instead of returning the way cyclists came, they can choose the 19.5-mile Mountain Lake Cut-Off.
+There is one more decision to be made seven miles south of Waiteville — instead of returning the way you came, you can choose the 24-mile Mountain Lake Cut-Off.
 It’s gravel up to the ridge top and down to Mountain Lake, then paved the remainder of the Cut-Off until rejoining the main route.
-It passes the Mountain Lake Hotel, where the movie “Dirty Dancing” was filmed.
+It passes the Mountain Lake Lodge, where the movie “Dirty Dancing” was filmed.

 Photo by Dennis Coello